The irrationality of leadership and how to survive it

 Companies, who find themselves in a market where the pace of change is somewhat more tranquil, can rely a bit more on their trusted ways.
 They do not need to entirely abandon the idea of rational decision making; they just need to get a whole lot better at it.
 And they do so by shifting their focus.

 In the real world of multiple decision makers, complex problems, fast moving markets, unpredictability and uncertainty, objective rationality becomes inapplicable.
-Instead we need to focus on the factors that influence our attempts at rational thinking.
-These can be social, political or cognitive.
-We should realize that while the manifestation of a problem may be more or less clear (e.g. falling market shares), the causes may be less visible and our seeing will be impaired by self-interests, prejudices and lack of knowledge.
+Instead, we need to focus on the factors that influence our attempts at rational thinking.
+These can be social, political, or cognitive.
+We should realize that while the manifestation of a problem may be clear (e.g., falling market shares), the causes may be less visible, and our seeing will be impaired by self-interests, prejudices, and lack of knowledge.

 Thank you for your time.
 And remember this: Your rational choices are nothing but the stories you tell yourself.